 Drinking water treatment projects that benefit DACs or EDAs are eligible for Groundwater Grant Program funding.
-Groundwater grant amounts may be awarded in addition to grants or principal forgiveness awarded through the DWSRF.
-The evaluation of a project's eligibility for these funds will be based on the evaluation criteria and funding decision process set forth in the most current version of the DWSRF IUP (see Section 5.1 for Groundwater Grant Program funding limits).
+The Deputy Director of DFA may award Groundwater Grant Program funding for drinking water treatment projects in addition to other grants or principal forgiveness awarded pursuant to the applicable DWSRF IUP.
+The evaluation of a project's eligibility for Groundwater Grant Program funds will be based on the prioritization criteria provided in Section 2.1 above and the applicable evaluation criteria and funding decision process set forth in the applicable DWSRF IUP.
+Groundwater Grant Program awards shall be subject to the funding maximums provided in the applicable DWSRF IUP.